sxge/Discord.py-Open-Source-Bot/README.md

 -> Progress Discord for helping me with coding (https://discord.gg/HDSjxfu)

 Disclaimer: The Code is 100% working, i only upload working code.
 If you get any errors it has to be on your End.
-Feel free to Message me or join the Progress Discord
+Feel free to Message me or join the Progress Discord It's far from godlike, but its ok